safedep/vet-action/README.md

 > GitHub actions workflow.
 Look at [Setup Instructions](#setup-instructions) for
 > step by step guide on how to integrate `vet` in your GitHub repository

-TLDR; add this GitHub action to vet your changed dependencies during pull request
+TLDR; add this GitHub Action to vet your changed dependencies during pull request

 ```yaml